RobinNWilliams/Sprint-Challenge-React/README.md

 ## Questions

 1. What is React JS and what problems does it try and solve?
+ReactJS is a library for building user interfaces with JSX.
+The DOM can be slow in rendering pages with multiple changes.
+ReactJS solves this problem by way of the virtual DOM which makes necessary changes to only the components that must be updated.
 1. What does it mean to _think_ in react?
+Thinking in React indicates a process of imagining the app as it's built.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 1. Describe state.
+State is an ojbect that holds information.
+State can be updated.

 1. Describe props.
+Props is the method used to move state around.
+Once state has been moved to props it cannot be changed.
+Through import and export, render, and return, props is presented on a browser.

 ## Project